Lead Paint Removal Cost

 When it comes to removing your home’s lead paint, your contractor will typically need the following supplies to do so safely and effectively, depending on their removal method:

-Labour Costs and Timescales for Lead Paint Removal
+Labour Cost of Lead Paint Removal & Timescales

 Labour costs will be added to your base fees for lead paint removal.
 Depending on your contractor's skill and expertise, these will often range from £20 to £40 per hour.

 While some projects can take 1 to 3 days to fix, others can take 1 to 2 weeks.
-The removal method and the condition of the walls will determine the timescale–the more damaged they are, the more complex the encapsulation will be, and the removal process will last longer as a result.
+The removal method and the condition of the walls will determine the timescale of the project.
+The more damaged they are, the more complex the encapsulation will be, and the removal process will last longer as a result.

 The cost range involved in lead paint removal is directly related to several determining factors: